-, , , , , , , , , , , , , , , , , , , , 0

-I, ,

-Full name of license holder.
-Please print.

-residing at: Address and telephone of license holder required.
-Please p tel.: (),

-Address and telephone of license holder required.
-Please p orint.

-on this day:// at:

-Date of transaction; Place of transaction.

-hereby convey to: the followin Full name of person receiving game animal(s) of parts. g game animal(s) or parts:

-Detailed description of the kind and number of animals donated or the kind, approximate w (Example: one scaup weighing approximately 1 lb.) eight and specific parts donated.

-for the purpose of:, ,

-1 1 /- Donation, taxidermy and/or meat processing. ,

-taken in GMU under license number: and taken on://

-Donor: Recipient:

-(Signature of license recipient)
+, Full name of license holder.
+Please p print. residing at: tel.: (), 0 Address and telephone of license holder require ed.
+Please print. on this day:// at: , Date of transaction; Place of transac ction. hereby convey to: Full name of person receiving game animal(s following game animal(s) or parts: s) of parts.
+Detailed description of the k ind and number of animals donated or the kind, ap (Example: one scaup weighing approximat for the purpose of:, 1 1 Donation, taxidermy and/or meat proces ssing Denadon, tanaoni, analor meat proces oonig. taken in GMU under license number: ° taken in GMU Donor: under license number: Recipient: °

-By signing we understand and acknowledge to postdate, predate or otherwise falsify a Pos ssession Certificate is unlawful.
+By signing we understand and acknowledge to postdate, predate or otherwise falsify a Possession Certificate is unlawful.